-CBO: Republicans' AHCA Would Leave 23 Million More Uninsured
+GOP Health Plan Would Leave 23 Million More Uninsured, Budget Office Says

 Older, lower-income Americans get higher premiums

-Average premiums would be lower in 2026 than they would be under Obamacare, both in states that do and don't seek waivers.
+Average premiums would be lower in 2026 than they would be under Obamacare, both in states that do and that don't seek waivers.
 But it's impossible to make a meaningful blanket statement about how premiums would change under this bill, as those changes differ vastly for different groups of people.

 For example, older Americans who make little money and buy individual insurance would see their premiums climb far beyond what they would be under Obamacare.
 A 64-year-old making $26,500 would pay $1,700 in premiums annually under Obamacare.
 In a state making those "moderate" changes to its market, that 64-year-old would pay $13,600, and in a state with no waivers, the cost would be $16,100.
 That's more than nine times that person's premium under the Affordable Care Act.